-Anyone who has ever been in a room with an interviewer knows that the pressure to perform can be mind-boggling.
-Add to it the uncertainties of a global pandemic and the escalating unemployment rate (6.471% as of 2020).
-With the recruitment rules being rewritten, job interviews are more stressful than ever.
+Anyone who has ever been in a room with an interviewer knows that the pressure to give the right answers can be overwhelming.
+Add to it the uncertainties of a global pandemic and the escalating unemployment rate (4.2 percent as of late 2021), and the fact that recruitment rules are now being rewritten, and job interviews are more stressful than ever.
 At the same time, the pandemic has opened new career pathways too.
-New trends have emerged, and employers across the world are leaving no stone unturned to win and retain the right talent.
+New trends and job interview statistics have emerged, and employers across the world are leaving no stone unturned to win and retain the right talent.

 With the changes coming fast and furiously, it can be unnerving to navigate the complex job market in 2021.
 Keeping your eyes on the latest job interview trends can give you a better idea of what employers expect and what you, as the candidate, can expect going into interviews for your dream role.